markus-bcit/Bolic.Backend/README.md

 # 🧠 Bolic — Training Platform

-Bolic is a functionally designed backend for a fitness training app — built with **Azure Functions**, **LanguageExt v5**, and **C#** functional programming principles.
+Bolic is a functionally designed science based fitness training app — built with **Azure Functions**, **LanguageExt v5**, and **C#** functional programming principles.

 The goal of Bolic is to create a fully composable, type-safe, and scalable backend that models real-world training structures (meso / macro cycles, training days, and volume tracking).

 The goal of Bolic is to implement new functionality I otherwise found to be lacking the current realm of fitness tracking apps.
+This app is designed for SBLs (Science Based Lifters) and people who want to track their lifts in the most optimal way.

+It's designed in a way to allow for quick iterations to always use what's "most optimal," staying up to date with current literature.

 ---